aleshaleksey/fansys23/08-spell-list.md

 Flammable material includes wood, turf, the corporeal forms of mortals, wax, etc, but does not include most minerals, metals, water, air.
 The DM and group are advised to use common sense.

-**Upcast**: For every MP dice added above 2 (12MP dice for global), the sprite gains two levels.
+**Upcast**: For every MP dice added above 2 (2MP dice above 4 for global), the sprite gains two levels.

-**Global**: The sprite is bound by a longer contract (an extra day for every 8MP above 8) and the spell does not require concentration.
+**Global**: The sprite is bound by a longer contract (an extra day for every 2MP above 4) and the spell does not require concentration.
 For every day of the contract the material component must be paid anew.

 (Summon spell rating is controversial)